nus-cs2103-AY2021S1/tp/docs/team/wong-zz.md

 ## Project: MediBook

-MediBook is a desktop medical records software targeting doctors and administrative staffs in clinics or hospitals to help manage patient details.
+MediBook is a desktop medical records software targeting doctors and administrative staffs in clinics or hospitals to help manage patient data.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI), implemented using JavaFX.
+If you can type fast, MediBook can get your patient records management tasks done faster than traditional GUI apps.

+MediBook aims to increase efficiency in a clinical setting by providing a convenient interface for clinical staff to record and keep track of patient details whilst also having an intuitive workflow that reduces repetition in order to reduce repeated work.
+Besides just managing patient data, MediBook is also able to generate and visualize data for the user.
+For example, MediBook is able to generate charts of a patient's height, weight and BMI, helping doctors to better track the progress of the patient.

+Overall, MediBook aims to reduce the inefficiency in other existing patient management software while also being more user-friendly and intuitive.

 Given below are my contributions to the project.